yifeixiaoo/UBC-Course-Finder/README.md

-# CPSC 310 Project Repository

-This repository contains starter code for the class project.
-Please keep your repository private.

-For information about the project, autotest, and the checkpoints, see the [course webpage](https://sites.google.com/view/ubc-cpsc310-20w1-intro-to-se).

 ## Configuring your environment

 To start using this project, you need to get your computer configured so you can build and execute the code.